After years of waiting, the beta version of Chinese for English speakers course was finally released on Duolingo.

 You answer probably 10 or so different questions matching the sound to the pinyin and the pinyin to the characters.

 But, you still haven’t been told what 你，好，or 你好 actually means.
-Then all of a sudden you’re greeted with this question…
+Then, you’re greeted with this question…

 The second lesson of the first mini-unit is essentially the same, but instead, you’ll learn 再，见，and 再见.
-Again, the amount of time matching sounds to pinyin and pinyin to characters without ever actually telling you what 再见 means is really bizarre.
+Again, the amount of time matching sounds to pinyin and pinyin to characters before telling you what 再见 means is really bizarre.

 Pronunciation and Tones